Brazil slams rich countries over "currency war"

 FURTHER MEASURES POSSIBLE

-Brazil warned it would take further measures to stop the real strengthening.
+Still, Brazil warned that further economic measures were possible if the real keeps strengthening.

 "The government will not stand by as the currency war rages on," Mantega told reporters in Brasilia.
+"The government will continue taking measures to prevent the real from strengthening and hurting Brazilian production."

-A presidential decree published on Thursday extended a 6 percent tax known as the IOF on overseas loans with maturities of up to three years.
-The tax was previously charged when companies in Brazil took foreign loans maturing up to two years.
+The new measure, contained in a presidential decree published on Thursday, extended a 6 percent tax known as the IOF on overseas loans with maturities of up to three years.
+Previously, the tax was only charged when companies in Brazil took out foreign loans maturing in up to two years.

 Analysts questioned the effectiveness of the move.
 The real strengthened 0.47 percent to bid at 1.711 per U.S. dollar on Thursday in volatile trading.